hiteshhhh007/CNS-RAG/README.md

 ## ▶️ Running the Application

-1.  **Navigate to the Project Root:** Make sure you are in the `your-project-root` directory where `app.py` resides and your virtual environment is activated.
+1.  **Navigate to the Project Root:** Make sure you are in the `CNS-RAG` directory where `app.py` resides and your virtual environment is activated.

 2.  **Start the Flask Server:**
     ```bash